By Daphne Oram

 for Double Orchestra, Treated Instrumental Recordings, Three Prerecorded 78rpm Discs, Five Microphones, Echo and Tone Controls

-Deep Minimalism Festival, St. John’s Smith Square, London.
+Draft Score Performance, Deep Minimalism Festival, St. John’s Smith Square, London.

-Commissioned by the Southbank Centre.
+Commissioned by the Southbank Centre and the BBC.